 From the outset IMP have adopted a landscape led Specifically, we identified a series of key views within both approach, which puts the landscape and the provisions of the immediate setting of the site, and the wider landscape. open space and green infrastructure on site at the heart These are illustrative on the Viewpoint Location Plan of the development process.
 This has helped to inform the shown below.
-While not exhaustive they provide an development layout ensuring sufficient space is available accurate overview of the wider visual environment and allow us to explore the impact of future development from
+While not exhaustive they provide an development layout ensuring sufficient space is available accurate overview of the wider visual environment and for key landscape buffers, new planting, and habitat allow us to explore the impact of future development from